 A good pair of walking shoes are essential for your trip – especially if you plan to visit any of the area’s state parks.
 I like to wear lightweight travel sneakers for women and Kris is most comfortable in his men’s Merrell trail glove shoes.
 Read more tips about the best shoes for traveling!

-The northern California coast tends to be cool and windy – so make sure to pack a lightweight jacket or clothing that can be layered for your trip.
+The northern California coast tends to be cool and windy – so make sure to pack a lightweight jacket or clothing that can be layered for your trip to Crescent City.
 That said, a wide-brimmed travel hat and protective sunscreen are also recommended!

 We highly recommend packing binoculars for your trip!
 With binoculars you can see details you would otherwise miss – like whales as they come up for air, sea lions lying on off shore rocks and birds in the towering treetops.